cathxrsis/cathxrsis.github.io/drafts/2022-11-30-Dark-Desire.md

 Critique

-  : The ability for a system to develop and evolve an ideal.
+  : The ability for a system to develop and evolve an ideal state.

 Desiring Machines as an OODA loop
 ---------------------------------

 The OODA loop is a pattern for understanding how to win competitions between cybernetic systems.
 The acronym stands for Observe, Orient, Decide and Act---the four stages that any system has to go through to make changes in its environment.
 The Desiring Machine pattern's Learning process covers the Observe and Orient while Action covers Decide and Act.

 Viable Desiring Machines
 ------------------------